didlie/certification-Votes/README.md

   may be different.
 * The inital value of storage for the smart contract `'{ Elt "…" {} ; Elt
   "…" {} }'` sets up the contract to be used to vote for two accounts, whose addresses are included as keys in the map.
-Apparently the addresses should be ordered.
+The addresses should be ordered.
 For that one could use [an online service][sorting-url].
 * `--burn-cap` may be adjusted if you get an error message saying that the operation is going to exceed the cap limit.